adrian-bialy/urban-heat-island-calculator/README.md

 1. **Initialization**: The Flask application is initialized in `src/app.py`, where configurations are loaded, and blueprints are registered.
 2. **Endpoint Handling**: The `/process` endpoint defined in `src/routes/process.py` accepts POST requests with JSON payloads containing environmental data.
 3. **Data Processing**: Upon receiving a request, the API validates the input, processes each location's data (e.g., adjusting temperature based on green distance), and optionally sends the processed data to an external backend.
 4. **Response**: The API responds with the processed data and a success message or appropriate error messages if issues arise.
+Data is posted to Heat Island App (https://github.com/vojcc/heat-islands).

 ## Creating a POST Request